aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.AI/checkgrammaroptions/preserveFormatting/_index.md

 ### Remarks

-When the option is set to ``False``, the quality of grammar checking is higher than when this option is set to ``True``.
+When the option is set to ``false``, the quality of grammar checking is higher than when this option is set to ``true``.
 However, the original formatting of the text is not preserved in this case.